Becoming You With Julie

 As easy or involved as you prefer

 Herbal teas can be as easy or as involved as you prefer.
 There are busy times when I prefer a grab-and-go.
-Often, in the weekend morning hours, I prefer to take my time and prepare a more in-depth blend as it easily becomes a mindfulness practice.
+Often, during the weekend morning hours, I prefer to take my time and prepare a more in-depth blend as it easily becomes a mindfulness practice.

 Premade blends